corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 entry to the `signers` configuration map, keyed by the human-readable alias for the task (used when interacting with the service via shell).
-The value for the entry consists of the configuration options specific to that task such as the signing key and data source that is uses (using the previously defined aliases in the `signingKeys` and `serviceLocation` configuration parameters and an optional `plugin` parameter if the task requires a plugin for signing), data type specific options such as the CSR validity period as well as schedule if applicable.
+The value for the entry consists of the configuration options specific to that task such as the signing key and data source that is uses (using the previously defined aliases in the `signingKeys` and `serviceLocation` configuration parameters and an optional `plugin` parameter if the task requires a plug-in for signing), data type specific options such as the CSR validity period as well as schedule if applicable.

 Each signing task maps to exactly one of four possibly data types: